dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-2-setup.md

 <TabItem value="core" label="dbt Core">

 - Download MetricFlow as an extension of a dbt adapter from PyPI  (dbt Core users only).
 The MetricFlow is compatible with Python versions 3.8 through 3.11.
-  - **Note**, you'll need to manage versioning between dbt Core, your adapter, and MetricFlow.
+  - **Note**: You'll need to manage versioning between dbt Core, your adapter, and MetricFlow.
 - We'll use pip to install MetricFlow and our dbt adapter:

 ```shell